thepaperpilot/thepaperpilot.github.io/site/garden/fedi-v2/index.md

 I think Incremental Social can operate similarly to weird.one, hosting an iroh node and storing events for the agentic fediverse for users of the site.
 We'll generate and manage a keypair for the user, with the possibility of the user migrating their identity.

 I suspect the way the identity management app will work to support sites like weird.one and incremental.social is by passing the request for a delegate key to incremental.social, which will then show the consent screen before passing the key back to the app which sends it to the actual fediverse app.

+## Further Reading

+https://deadsuperhero.com/my-dream-fediverse-platform/ has a lot of ideas that sound a LOT like what we're planning here!